prashankjauhari/developer-roadmap/SWAT.md

 - Production P0/P1 incidents
 - Complex cross-squad dependencies
 - Journey wise health report.
+- Journey wise proactive alerts.
+- Journey wise SLA & Severity classification.
+- Auto trouble shooting based on respective journey id(payment id, UM-ID, Change order ID) this can help new swat members to trouble shoot existing journies, mostly these will be async journey.
+- Journey wise anomaly.
+  1) Payment initiated and order created but events are missing.
+In these cases no  alerts will be generated.
+  2) User created in downstream but not registered on ATB.
+  3) Change order is in awaiting state for a long time.
+Waiting for some input.
+     Need to explore if we can somehow automatically create a ticket in to downstream system with some severity.
+- System Health Reporting based on Journey wise health, Weekly and Monthly Report.

 ### 🚫 OUT OF SCOPE:
 - Routine feature development.